kelsa-pi/unodit/README.md

 ###Convert XDL file to python code and embed in document

 Use parameter `-f` to set the path to any local directory with `xdl` file.
-Place odt document in  project dir.
+Place ODF document `Text document.odt` in  project dir (tested with Writer).

     python3 ./unodit.py -f 'LIBREOFFICE_PATH/4/user/basic/DialogLib/Default.xdl'
                         -d 'LIBREOFFICE_PATH/4/user/Scripts/python/TestLib'